-Each of the people in this photo look warm, friendly, and trustworthy, like people you would want as colleagues.
-That’s because they’re smiling with teeth and enough eye squinch to make their smile look genuine, not forced.
-That’s the best pose for most of us.
+The people in these photos look warm, friendly, and trustworthy, like people you would want as colleagues.
+That’s because they’re smiling with teeth and enough eye squinch to make their smiles look genuine, not forced.
+That’s the best profile photo pose for most of us.

 One caveat, dress in business attire.
 Most of these people are wearing casual clothing.
 Research has shown that a picture taken in business attire gives a better impression of influence, competence, and likeability than a shot taken in casual clothing.
 Follow the link in the first paragraph of this post to see the research data.
 The link will also give you the research findings on the importance of your smile.

-Now That You’re Smiling, the 8 Other Most Common Mistakes in LinkedIn Pictures
+8 More Common Mistakes in LinkedIn Profile Pictures

 If you want to learn about other common mistakes in LinkedIn pictures, and how to get them fixed on the cheap, then check out my popular companion piece to this post (on LinkedIn Pulse) here.